 The introduction of two-year degrees comes at a time when there have been concerns over how much contact time university students actually have with lecturers; the denser nature of a two-year course would suggest a closer relationship between students and staff.

-A two-year degree would have all the same modules and material as an equivalent three-year course — they're just delivered in less time.
+A two-year degree has all the same modules and material as an equivalent three-year course — they're just delivered in less time.

 While this may sound like a raw deal, you would graduate and be work-ready quicker than those studying a three-year course — something which has its own merits.

-Two-year degrees could have their financial merits.
-Although they'll cost the same in tuition fees as a three-year degree (currently up to £9,250 per year) to cover the same content and get the same qualification, you wouldn't have to pay for living costs in your third year.
+Two-year degrees have their financial merits.
+Although they cost the same in tuition fees as a three-year degree (currently up to £9,250 per year) to cover the same content and get the same qualification, you don't have to pay for living costs in your third year.
 Therefore, you would save money here, as well as make savings on any interest-accruing maintenance loans you may have taken out – for this extra year.

 Plus, by graduating in two years rather than three, you can begin earning an actual wage and start repaying your loans back sooner.

 Who would benefit from two-year degrees?

 A shorter course may be ideal for mature students juggling study with commitments like work and family, as a year less at uni would mean they were able to return to work quicker or possibly save a year's worth of childcare costs.